slavatlsn/OLEDLite/README.md

 MIT — Feel free to use, modify, and distribute.
 See [LICENSE](LICENSE) for details.

----
+## 💡 Tip

-💡 Tip: Use an I2C scanner sketch to confirm your OLED's address before use.
+Use an I2C scanner sketch to confirm your OLED's address before use.